Bayes’ rule

 In the case of this example:

-• Posterior {P(h \mid d)}: The probability that the coin is biased given that it produced the data d (a sequence with exactly 2 HEADS).
+• Posterior {P(h \mid d)}: The probability that the coin is biased given that it produced the data d (a sequence of all HEADS).
 This is what we want to know.

 • Prior {P(h)}: The probability that the coin is biased before seeing any data.
 This is 1/10 (since there’s 1 biased coin out of 10).

-• Likelihood {P(d \mid h)}: The probability of getting 2 HEADS in 3 flips given that the coin is biased.
+• Likelihood {P(d \mid h)}: The probability of getting all HEADS in 3 flips given that the coin is biased.
 We’ll calculate this below.

-• Evidence {P(d)}: The overall probability of getting 2 HEADS (from either coin).
+• Evidence {P(d)}: The overall probability of getting all HEADS (from either coin).
 We’ll also calculate this below.

 Applying Bayes’ Rule